 Motivational anthems don’t come much fiercer, more exhilarating or downright ridiculous than Britney’s Work Bitch.

 Its brilliantly over-the-top directives quickly earned the song cult status in certain circles of the LGBTQ community.
-Britney herself described Work Bitch as a term of endearment for her gay fans, many of whom adopted its mantra as an anthem that’ll take you from your morning workout to a packed dance-floor at 2 AM.
+Britney herself described Work Bitch as a term of endearment for her queer fans, many of whom adopted its mantra as an anthem that’ll take you from your morning workout to a packed dance-floor at 2 AM.

 Let’s remind ourselves of exactly what we are talking about here.